 This post contains affiliate links.

 I started designing my own crochet patterns late last year.
-You can find all my crochet pattern in my Craftsy or Ravelry Shop.
+You can find all my crochet patterns in my Craftsy or Ravelry Shop.
 When writing up my patterns I try my best to include how much yarn you will need for the project.
 Some times it is easy to figure out like when I use a little less or more than a skein.
 I usually round-up just to be sure.
 For some of my other projects it was impossible to guess.
 I looked online and decided I needed a yarn yardage counter.

 They range in price from $5 all the up to a couple $100 depending on how big or how advanced a machine you are looking for.
 I decided to go with the cheapest one available on Amazon and that is the Boye Yarn Yardage Counter.
 I paid $4.88 for it.